daattali/beautiful-jekyll/_posts/2020-06-08-datascience-setup.md

 1. Install iTerm2 from [https://www.iterm2.com/](https://www.iterm2.com/)

-2. I will assume that you are already using ZSH, but if you are not update to the latest version of Mac OS and ZSH should be the default.
+2. I will assume that you are already using ZSH, but if you are not update to the latest version of macOS and ZSH should be the default.
 Here is a guide from [How-To-Geek](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/) to help switch between shells.

 3. Install Oh My ZSH using: